ncbi/elastic-blast-docs/docs/source/overview.rst

 **Why use ElasticBLAST?**

 ElasticBLAST distributes your searches across multiple instances.
-The ability to scale resources in this way allows larger numbers of queries to be searched in a shorter time than standard BLAST+ installations.
+The ability to scale resources in this way allows large numbers of queries to be searched in a shorter time than BLAST+ on a single machine.

 ElasticBLAST performs many cloud configuration tasks for you.
 It starts up instances for you, provisions